codedreamer28/brendasabana2494/README.md

 # 💫 About Me:
 I'm a web developer from Nairobi, Kenya, who loves open source.
-I mainly code in JavaScript, in 2020 I fell in love with so many modern web frameworks.
-I am always learning.
-Currently I'm also working on a couple of open-source projects, including my own Paperless school attendance management system, which is a tool that can be used to record school attendance for both students and teachers.<br>Oh! and I do mostly Open Source.
+I mainly code in JavaScript.
+I am always learning!
+Infact currently I'm also working on a couple of open-source projects, including my own Paperless school attendance management system, which is a tool that can be used to record school attendance for both students and teachers.<br>Oh! and I do mostly Open Source.
 In fact, I do Open Source so much, that 95% of my work on GitHub is free and open to everyone.
 I am really passionate about doing web development, it is in my opinion the best combination of logical programming and (sometimes) beautiful design.

 ## 🌐 Socials: